dlm1223/march-madness/README.md

 ### 3. Optimization

-Finally, you can apply your scoring to get finishes for each bracket compared to the others, along with mean-points scored for each bracket.
+Finally, you can apply your scoring to get finishes for each bracket compared to the others across the simulations, along with mean-points scored for a given bracket across the simulations.
 With this, you can find different solutions, Ex: 1 Bracket to maximize P(90th percentile).
 3 brackets to maximize P(97th), 1 bracket to maximize points, etc. Below is the bracket for 2017 which maximized P(90th percentile).

 ``` r
 bracket<-brackets[which.max(brackets$Prob90), 1:63]